Trading Standards Institute Advice

 Electrical equipment designed for use between 50-1,000 volts AC or 75-1,500 volts DC must be safe, constructed in accordance with principles constituting good engineering practice and conform to specific regulatory safety objectives.

-If the electrical equipment complies with a harmonised European standard, it is automatically taken to be safe.
-There are specific requirements for the manufacturer of the product, including affixing the CE mark, drawing up and holding an EC declaration of conformity, and keeping technical information for inspection purposes.
+If the electrical equipment complies with a designated standard*, it is automatically taken to be safe.
+There are specific requirements for the manufacturer of the product, including affixing the UKCA mark, drawing up and holding a declaration of conformity, and keeping technical information for inspection purposes.

 Second-hand items (including items for hire and equipment supplied as part of a furnished accommodation) are required to satisfy the principal elements of the safety objectives only.
-They are not required to be CE marked etc.
+They are not required to have the UKCA mark etc.